Global sport heavily disrupted by coronavirus - Capital Sports

 Olympic chiefs are meeting on Tuesday and Wednesday in Lausanne to discuss the impact of the virus on preparations for the summer Games in Tokyo, and to address the unthinkable — scrapping world sports’ global showpiece for the first time in peace time.

 Other events are under immediate threat.
-The remaining matches in the 2020 Six Nations rugby union tournament hang in the balance — an emergency meeting of the organisers has been called in Paris on Monday.
+The remaining matches in the 2020 Six Nations rugby union tournament were at risk but an emergency meeting of the organisers in Paris on Monday made no immediate changes to the calendar.

 The virus has killed more than 3,000 people worldwide, mainly in China, and its effects are being felt across the global economy.